-- (A) A Debt Coverage Ratio below 1.15; or, - (B) Negative Cash Flow (throughout the term of a Direct Loan). - (6) Exceptions.
-The infeasibility conclusions may be excepted when: - (A) Waived by the Executive Director of the Department or by the EARAC if documentation is submitted by the Applicant to support unique circumstances that would provide mitigation. - (B) Developments not meeting the requirements of one or more of paragraphs (3), (4)(A) or (5) of this subsection will be re-characterized as feasible if one or more of clauses (i) (v) of this subparagraph apply.
-A Development financed with a Direct Loan will not be recharacterized as feasible with respect to (5)(B). - (i) the Development will receive Project-based Section 8 Rental Assistance or the HUD Rental Assistance Demonstration Program for at least 50% of the Units and a firm commitment, with terms including Contract Rent and number of Units, is submitted at Application, - (ii) the Development will receive rental assistance for at least 50% of the Units in association with USDA financing. - (iii) the Development will be characterized as public housing as defined by HUD for at least 50% of the Units. - (iv) the Development will be characterized as Supportive Housing that is not financed, except for construction financing, with any debt containing foreclosure provisions or debt that contains must-pay repayment provisions (including cash-flow debt) for all Units and evidence of adequate financial support for the long term viability of the Development is provided.
-Permanent foreclosable, cash-flow debt provided by an Affiliate is permissible if originally sourced from charitable contributions or pass-through local government non-federal funds; or - (v) the Development has other long term project based restrictions on rents for at least 50% of the Units that allow rents to increase based upon expenses and the Applicant's proposed rents are at least 10% lower than both the Net Program Rent and Market Rent.
+- (B) Developments not meeting the requirements of one or more of paragraphs (3)(A) or (4) of this subsection will be re-characterized as feasible if one or more of clauses (i) (v) of this subparagraph apply.
+A Development financed with a Direct Loan, including a Supportive Housing Development, will not be re-characterized as feasible with respect to paragraph (4)(B) of this subsection.
+The Development: - (i) will receive Project-based Section 8 Rental Assistance or the HUD Rental Assistance Demonstration Program for at least 50% of the Units and a firm commitment, with terms including Contract Rent and number of Units, is submitted at Application; - (ii) will receive rental assistance for at least 50% of the Units in association with USDA financing; - (iii) will be characterized as public housing as defined by HUD for at least 50% of the Units; - (iv) meets the requirements under §11.1(d)(124)(E)(i) of this chapter (relating to the Definition of Supportive Housing); or - (v) has other long term project based restrictions on rents for at least 50% of the Units that allow rents to increase based upon expenses and the Applicant's proposed rents are at least 10% lower than both the Net Program Rent and Market Rent.

-§11.303 Market Analysis Rules and Guidelines
+§11.303.Market Analysis Rules and Guidelines.